squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/auth.md

 :::warning

 If a parameter is created with **user_attribute**, the parameter should not be used by public datasets.
-If an unauthenticated user tries to access a public dataset that uses the parameter, and internal server error is raised.
+If an unauthenticated user tries to access a public dataset that uses the parameter, an internal server error is raised.

 :::

 ## Users and Models

-The **user** variable (instance of the User model) is available to reference in the models directly.
+The **user** variable (an instance of the User model) is available to reference in the models directly.

-For example, we can mask column values based on the authenticated user:
+For example, we can use it to mask column values based on the authenticated user:

 ```sql
 SELECT